dzyphr/Atomicity/README.md

 ### After .env variables are set up, run `new_frame ContractName` and replace `ContractName` with the name of your contract.

 #### NOTE: If you have constructor parameters use the flag `-CA` followed by the number of parameters, and then one argument for each parameter.
+You must provide these in a way that will convert to proper python format.
+For example String: `\"String\"` Bool: `True` or `False`.
+Addresses must be provided like strings, note they use escape character `\` to maintain the quotation marks while being processed as an argument.

 #### NOTE: If you have multiple contract files that you need to compile all together, use the `-M` flag.
-You can use `-M` or `-CA` iterchangably provided you give all the correct follow-up parameters if using `-CA` this format should follow for future arguments. #WARN this is an unstable update, we are about to implement the flattening involved in verifying these contracts programatically, to verify from unstable you need to manually flatten
+You can use `-M` or `-CA` iterchangably provided you give all the correct follow-up parameters if using `-CA` this format should follow for future arguments.
+The `-M` flag will now automatically fill the config.json for solidity-flattener for you and deploy.py will flatten right before the compilation!

 #### `cd` to the newly created folder named after the `ContractName` argument you just chose.